pawaka2025/venuvia/docs/source/introduction.rst

     complex, branching, or stochastic computations.

-  While raw throughput may not match the peak performance of GPUs on fully deterministic, non-temporal datasets, It is hoped that a through implementation of PGAS will allow Venuvia to achieve cost-effective, scalable, and flexible computation, making it a viable lower-cost alternative for many real-world hypergraph and probabilistic workloads.
+  While raw throughput may not match the peak performance of GPUs on fully deterministic, non-temporal datasets, It is hoped that a thorough implementation of PGAS will allow Venuvia to achieve cost-effective, scalable, and flexible computation, making it a viable lower-cost alternative for many real-world hypergraph and probabilistic workloads.